VRHIKKY/VketCloudSDK_Documents/docs/FirstStep/WorldUpload.en.md

 # World upload

-You can upload directly from Unity to HIKKY's official world portal server using the SDK.
+Using the SDK, the world can be uploaded to the Vket Cloud / My Vket server for publishing.

 ## How to upload